February 22, 2020

 So before we can proceed, we need to come up with a set comprised of all possible tangent vectors to all the points on our manifold, so this set can act as the codomain of a vector field.
 Furthermore, since we want a concept of smoothness for our vector fields, this set will have to be a smooth manifold.
 This smooth manifold I'm describing will be the tangent bundle.

 The name "bundle" is actually very appropriate since the tangent bundle, as a set, is really just all the tangent spaces bundled together.
-Every element of the tangent bundle $TM$ is of the form $(X, p)$, where $p\in M$ is a point in our manifold and $X\in T_pM$ is a tangent vector based at $p$.
+Every element of the tangent bundle TM is of the form (X,p), where pM is a point in our manifold and XTpM is a tangent vector based at p.
 Our goal now is to introduce a smooth manifold structure on the tangent bundle.

 It is extremely important to note that the bundle projection map is surjective!